Joe Williams (jazz singer)

 Joe Williams (born Joseph Goreed; December 12, 1918 – March 29, 1999) was an American jazz singer.
-He sang with big bands such as the Count Basie Orchestra and the Lionel Hampton Orchestra and with his combos.
+He sang with big bands, such as the Count Basie Orchestra and the Lionel Hampton Orchestra, and with small combos.
 He sang in two films with the Basie orchestra and sometimes worked as an actor.

-Life
+Early life

-Williams was born in Cordele, Georgia, the son of Willie Goreed and Anne Beatrice née Gilbert.
-When he was about three, his mother and grandmother took him to Chicago.
-He grew up on the South Side of Chicago, where he attended Austin Otis Sexton Elementary School and Englewood High School.
+Williams was born in Cordele, Georgia, the son of Willie Goreed and Anne Beatrice, née Gilbert.
+When he was about three, his mother and grandmother took him to Chicago; he grew up on the South Side, where he attended Austin Otis Sexton Elementary School and Englewood High School.
 In the 1930s, as a teenager, he was a member of a gospel group, the Jubilee Boys, and performed in Chicago churches.